FullBRO/pet-wallet/README.md

-This is a pet project of passion aimed at recreating Telegram Wallet with TON, but build purely in-bot.
+This is a pet project of passion aimed at creating a microservice for event logging and parsing while learning TypeScript.
-It's main goal is to be a playground for typescript backend development and to showcase my skills as a developer.

-Any advice and/or bug report would be greatly appriciated
+ Any advice is appreceated.